Introduction to pypsa#

 n.buses

-attribute v_nom type x y carrier unit v_mag_pu_set v_mag_pu_min v_mag_pu_max control generator sub_network
+v_nom type x y carrier unit v_mag_pu_set v_mag_pu_min v_mag_pu_max control generator sub_network

 Bus